jhu-saw/sawAtracsysFusionTrack/README.md

 # sawAtracsysFusionTrack
 SAW wrapper for Atracsys FusionTrack optical tracker

+# Network

+The default IP for the Atracsys is 172.17.1.7.
+The vendor recommends configuring your network interface using 172.17.1.100, netmask 255.255.255.0 and no gateway.

 # ROS/Catkin build tools

 This is by far the simplest solution to compile and run the examples on Linux.